godotengine/godot-docs/about/system_requirements.rst

 +----------------------+-----------------------------------------------------------------------------------------+

 .. note::

+    If your x86_64 CPU does not support SSE4.2, you can still run the 32-bit Godot executable which only has a SSE2 requirement (all x86_64 CPUs support SSE2).

     While supported on Linux, we have no official minimum requirements for running on rv64 (RISC-V), ppc64 & ppc32 (PowerPC), and loongarch64.
 In addition you must